-Using humour during a conflict can work like magic in ending the whole thing, if done right.
+Using humour during a conflict can work like magic in ending the whole thing if done right.
 However, it might not be the appropriate strategy to use and can make things tense.
-If a conflict is personal, humour would be the wrong move since there would be a chance of offending the other party.
+If a conflict is personal, humour would be the wrong move since offending the other party would be a chance.
 It's perfect, however, if the conflict is superficial to alleviate tension and help parties involved loosen up and discuss the issue more light-heartedly.

 Handling conflict is a skill in itself that gets sharpened the more you have interactions and experiences.
 You get to know yourself and your reactions and better control them and how to handle other people in a way that does not make things worse.
-The main things to remember during a conflict, whether you are part of it or not, are listening well before speaking, picking your battles, and being willing to forgive and forget to spend your time at college in peace.
+The main things to remember during a conflict, whether you're part of it or not, are listening well before speaking, picking your battles, and being willing to forgive and forget to spend your college years in peace.